aras-p/smol-v/README.md

 SMOL-V encodes Vulkan/Khronos [SPIR-V](https://www.khronos.org/registry/spir-v/)
 format programs into a form that is *smoller*, and is more compressible.
-No changes to the programs are done; they decode into exactly same program as was encoded.
+Normally no changes to the programs are done; they decode into exactly same program as what was encoded.
+Optionally, debug information can be removed too.

 SPIR-V is a very verbose format, several times larger than same programs expressed in other shader formats *(e.g. DX11 bytecode, GLSL, DX9 bytecode etc.)*.
 The SSA-form with ever increasing